syncfusion-content/javascript-docs/js/FileExplorer/Behavior-Settings.md

 ## File type restriction

-FileExplorer control showcase all the files from the filesystem, here you can customize the filetypes that what you want to show by using [fileTypes](http://help.syncfusion.com/js/api/ejfileexplorer#members:filetypes) property.
+FileExplorer control showcase all the files from the filesystem, here you can customize the file types that what you want to show by using [fileTypes](http://help.syncfusion.com/js/api/ejfileexplorer#members:filetypes) property.
 It filter the files based on the files extensions.

 By default it having the value “*.*”, so it allows all the file types.
 In case of image browser you can allow the image files only by setting "*.png, *.gif, *.jpg, *.jpeg", so it doesn’t allow the other type of files.